Attainable Knowledge and Omniscience: Completeness

 The next lemma puts together the pieces of the proof that we have developed.
-It connects the satisfiability of a formula in an epistemic world of the canonical Kripke model with the maximal consistent sets out of which the world is constructed.
+It connects the satisfaction of a formula in an epistemic world of the canonical evidence model with the maximal consistent sets out of which the world is constructed.

-\begin{lemma} $w\Vdash\phi$ iff $\phi\in hd(w)$. \end{lemma} \begin{proof} We prove the lemma by induction on the structural complexity of formula $\phi$.
+\begin{lemma} $w\Vdash\phi$ iff $\phi\in hd(w)$, for each epistemic world $w\in W_\infty$ and each formula $\phi\in\Phi$. \end{lemma} \begin{proof} We prove the lemma by induction on the structural complexity of formula $\phi$.
 If formula $\phi$ is an atomic proposition, then the required follows from Definition~\ref{pi definition} and Definition~\ref{sat}.
 If formula $\phi$ is a negation or an implication, then the required follows from Definition~\ref{sat} and the maximality and the consistency of the set $hd(w)$ in the standard way.

 Suppose now that formula $\phi$ has the form $\boxdot\psi$.